Bird feeders are extremely popular devices that gardeners and wildlife enthusiasts love to place in their gardens.

 1) The Dome/Shield

-This product can be purchased online or create your own by simply cutting and bending a piece of aluminium.
+This product can be purchased online or you can create your own by simply cutting and bending a piece of aluminium.

 You could also drill a small hole in the centre of an old, sizeable rounded bowl of similar shape: